RoanH/KeysPerSecond/README.md

 30 April 2017: Fix an opacity bug that causes the window to be invisible with certain settings.<br>
 28 May 2017: Fix a localization bug & add the option to track key-modifier combinations.<br>
 28 June 2017: Added a lot of layout options.<br>
-28 June 2017: Fix the position/index feature for keys not working.
+28 June 2017: Fix the position/index feature for keys not working.<br>
+28 June 2017: Add warning for invalid key/row/columns combinations, improve reset menu, add a value-text horizontal rendering mode.

 ## Todo list / working on
 It's kinda empty here right now :c, so please suggest things c: